e13mort/stf-console-client/README.md

             Filter by device abi architecture
           -api
             Filter by device api level
+            Default: 0
           -count
             Filter devices by count
+            Default: 0
+          -l
+            Connect to devices by its indexes from the results of previous "devices" command.
+E.g. "-l 1 2 5"
+            Default: []
           -maxApi
             Filter by device max api level
+            Default: 0
           -minApi
             Filter by device min api level
+            Default: 0
           -name
             Filter devices by its name
           -provider